AItransCompetition/Short-Video-Streaming-Challenge/README.md

 - `--baseline`, `--solution`：choose the algorithm you are evaluating

-- `--trace`: (optional) choose the type of trace you are evaluating from "fixed", "medium", "low", "high".
-By default, trace would be set to fixed.
+- `--trace`: (optional) choose the type of trace you are evaluating from "mixed", "medium", "low", "high".
+By default, trace would be set to mixed.

 1）Run a baseline algorithm